It the chemical industry, regulatory compliance is often a challenge. This is especially true for companies that have a wide range of products.

 If the EPA determines a new chemical or new use presents a high risk of injury to human health or the environment, the EPA may limit or prohibit the manufacture, processing, or distribution.
-To address compliance to the TSCA, the chemical company’s operational and environmental health & safety (EHS) departments will need to work closely together.
+To address compliance with the TSCA, the chemical company’s operational and environmental health & safety (EHS) departments will need to work closely together.

-OSHA: Hazard communication standard
+OSHA’s hazard communication standard

 The SDS is a 16-section format that requires information regarding the product identification, composition, first-aid measures, fire-fighting measures, accidental release measures, exposure control, handling and storage, physical and chemical properties, stability and reactivity, toxicology, ecological information, disposal, transport, and regulatory information, and the last revision date.